MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/survey-analytics-powerbi.md

 The Survey Responses page in the report displays insights of the survey responses received.
 The data on the page is displayed in tiles.
 You can filter the data by using the following filters:

 - **Select survey**: Select a survey to display data of the selected survey.
 By default, all surveys are selected.
 - **Date range**: Select a date range to display data in the selected date range.
-By default, the date range selected is from the earliest date to the latest date of the survey response.
+By default, the date range selected is from the earliest date to the latest date of the data available in the report page.

 The data is displayed in the following tiles:

 - **Survey Invites Sent**: Displays the total number of survey invites sent.
 - **Non-anonymous Responses**: Displays the number of non-anonymous survey responses received.
-- **Response Ratio**: Displays the ratio of the survey responses received and the survey invites sent.
+- **Response Ratio**: Displays the ratio of the non-anonymous survey responses received and the survey invites sent.
 It is calculated as follows:

   `(Number of survey invites with a survey response) / (Total number of survey invites created)`